Invalid email address

 • Engagement rate.
 How many likes, comments, shares, and saves are you getting?

-• Number of content assets produced
+• Number of content assets produced How many unique images and videos were shared with the brand?

 • Cost per thousand impressions (CPM).
-How much does it cost you to reach 1,000 social media users?
+How much does it cost to reach 1,000 social media users?

 For example, if your campaign’s goal is to get more conversions, then metrics like CPA, CTR, and conversion rates make more sense.